Python Automation - Getting Started

 Python 3.7 shell

-SysCAD should open just as it would if you started it normally.
-If not, check that the COM interface is working by opening a different application such as Excel
+If SysCAD did not start normally, then check that the COM interface is working by opening a different application such as MS Excel

 >>> excel = wc.DispatchEx('Excel.Application')